UniExeterRSE/LCAT-archived/README.md

 ## Geographical coordinates

-  * British National Grid (BNG) = EPSG:27700
+  * British National Grid (BNG) OSGB 1936 = EPSG:27700
     - United Kingdom Ordnance Survey
     - Used by grid location for model data (uk-cli)
     - Used for LSOA geojsons

-  * EPSG:4326 - WGS 84, latitude/longitude coordinate system based on
+  * EPSG:4326 / WGS 84, latitude/longitude coordinate system based on
     the Earth's center of mass, used by the Global Positioning System among others.
 EPSG:3857 - Web Mercator projection used for display by many web-based mapping tools, including Google Maps and